-Co-operative Education (Co-op) integrates students' academic education(classroom-based learning) with relevant, supervised, and paid work experience (work-based learning).
+Co-operative Education (Co-op) integrates students' academic education(classroom-based learning) with relevant, supervised, and paid work or unpaid internship experience (work-based learning).

 This course is worth Career Technical Elective credit.
-Students DO receive a grade for this course based on earning the required hours at work each week, turning in their pay stub during each pay period, and checking in with Mrs. Morris each week on the designated day.
-Students are also required to be evaluated by their employer and turn this in each semester.
+Students DO receive a grade for this course based on earning the required hours at work each week, turning in their pay stub during each pay period, and checking in with Ms. Porter each week on the designated day.
+Students are also required to be evaluated by their employer and turn this in each quarter.

-For questions about the program, the coordinator for Co-Op is Leila Morris.
-She can be reached at LMorris@bcbe.org.
+For questions about the program, the coordinator for Co-Op is Ms. Porter.
+She can be reached at TPorter@bcbe.org.

 - Students who participate are allowed to leave school for up to 3 periods in their schedule.

 - Seniors are eligible for 5th, 6th, and 7th period Co-Op.
 This means they can leave after Study Hall ends.
 They are allowed to attend 1st lunch but are not required to do so.

 - Juniors are eligible for 6th and 7th period Co-Op.
 They are allowed to leave after 5th period concludes.

 Due to the unexpected school closure, we are conducting the Co-Op process virtually this year.

 1. The application packet is available below via a linked document.
 Students must complete these in black or blue ink.
 Incomplete applications will not be accepted.